Why Most Business Blogs Fail (And How to Build One That Actually Works)

 Because the model required you to never stop.

-It’s something you can build once — and then let it support you.
+Instead of looking at a blog as something that you constantly need to be updating, let’s look at it as something you can build once — and then let it support you.

-Instead of creating an endless stream of posts, you create a Foundation Library — a set number of strategic, intentional pieces (I’ve found the sweet spot at usually 16–20).
+Instead of creating an endless stream of posts, you create a Foundation Library — a set number (usually 16-20) of strategic, intentional pieces that each have a clear role in the series.

 A strategic post isn’t just informative — it’s designed to do something.